robert72127/alicedbv2/README.md

  ON Employees.Department = Departments.Dept_ID;

  WE need to keep both inputs in tables

- It combines tuples from two tables, only passing those that appeard in both we first process first, inserted it into table and written it into out_cache, then processed second one, also write it into table and then update result in out_cache if needed

  count will be multiplication of first and second